-arkets continued to recover their composure as the quarter progressed.
-The information technology sector led the recovery with a gain of 28%, followed by consumer discretionary, industrials and materials.
-Energy, which had been an early favourite on the assumption of an early economic rebound, lost momentum as investors migrated to industrials.
-Health care, telecoms and utilities were all slightly lower over the quarter.
-The net outcome was a
+Markets continued to recover their composure as the quarter progressed.
+The information technology sector led the recovery with a gain of 12%, followed by consumer discretionary, materials and industrials.
+Health care, telecoms and utilities were all down over the quarter.